 Victims must apply for no-fault benefits and submit the certification paperwork required to maintain coverage.
 If you’ve exhausted the no-fault policy, perhaps due to required surgery or bills that cost more than $10,000 in out-of-pocket expenses, speak with an experienced Bradenton car accident attorney about whether or not you meet the serious injury threshold.

-While Florida’s no-fault rule does ensure that people have to go through their own insurance coverage first, it does not mean that those with especially severe injuries that their
+While the state’s no-fault rule does ensure that people have to go through their own insurance coverage first, it does not mean that those with especially severe injuries that their

 It’s rare for negligent drivers to take full responsibility for a car accident.
 Even when they do, insurance companies often try to mitigate their overall financial liability by placing blame on the injured party.
-This is called comparative fault or contributory negligence in Florida.
+This is called comparative fault or contributory negligence.

 Injured victims often forget that insurance is a business.
 Private companies reduce their bottom lines by making it difficult to recover compensation and assigning blame to innocent parties.

 Injured claimants commonly experience the following car insurance frustrations in Florida:

 - Repetitive requests for evidence, such as witness information, that doesn’t exist or was already provided

 - The constant need to recertify medical paperwork